sdouglas/biomod/teams/index.md

-Location of and links to all the teams participating in Biomod Jamboree
+Location of and links to all the teams who participated in the Biomod Jamboree in 2014